JerrickTram/Optimal-Tramsport/README.md

-# Industrial Engineering and Operations Research Docs
+# Optimal Tramsport

-This is my repo for operations research and industrial engineering material to teach myselfalthough its also open for everyone interested.
-It mainly exists for educational purposes although some folks may find the scripts to be of practical use.
-Created a website to host documentation about the material.
+This is a documentation website for operations research and its applications in the transportation industry.
+It mainly exists for educational purposes although there might be future plans to use it for commercial use.
+Nonetheless, people from the private and/or public sector will find this useful.